-This is a great deal for both of you, because you both get introduced to new potential customers, but no money has to change hands – so it’s really simple and easy.
+This is a great deal for both of you, because you both become much more skilled at how to attract new customers, but no money has to change hands – so it’s really simple and easy.
 Furthermore, because you’ve vetted your potential partner and you know they offer a high-quality complementary product service, you’re doing your customers a favor by introducing them to a trusted company who will treat them right.

 Also, it’s a good idea to offer a special discount to each other’s customers in order to sweeten the deal and give people an extra reason to try out the other company.
 This is great for your customers because you’re not only recommending them to a trusted provider of a service they want or need, but you’re also giving them a chance to save some money in the process.